-"Political party committee" means the state central committee or county central committee of an organization that meets the requirements for recognition as a political party pursuant to Section 5100 of the Elections Code.
+"Political party committee" means the state central committee or county central committee of an organization that meets the requirements for recognition as a political party pursuant to Section 5100 or 5151 of the Elections Code.

 History: Added by Proposition 208 of the November 1996 Statewide General Election; repealed and added by Stats.
 2000, Ch.
-102 [Proposition 34 of the November Statewide General Election].
-References at the time of publication (see page 3):
+102 [Proposition 34 of the November Statewide General Election]; amended by Stats.
+2013, Ch.